OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMediaClock3.rst

         This property has id ``3.4``.

+    .. _ocamediaclock3_offset:

+    .. cpp:member:: OcaTime Offset

+        Offset of media clock time from reference time.
+Note: For RTP-based media transport networks, this value is NOT the RTP time offset.
+RTP time offset is an implementation detail that is out of AES70's scope.

+        This property has id ``3.3``.

     .. _ocamediaclock3_supportedrates:

     .. cpp:member:: OcaMap<OcaONo, OcaList<OcaMediaClockRate>> SupportedRates

         Map of supported rates for each supported time source.
-Key of map is ONo of supported time source; value is list of supported clock rates for the given time source.
-Private parameter, does not generate property-change events.
+Key of map is **ONo** of an **OcaTimeSource** object; value is list of supported clock rates for the given time source.

         This property has id ``3.5``.

+    .. _ocamediaclock3_timesourceono:

+    .. cpp:member:: OcaONo TimeSourceONo

+        **ONo** of time source object that drives this media clock.

+        This property has id ``3.2``.

     Properties inherited from :ref:`ocaagent`: